Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

 # Arduino
 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 It's intended for anyone making interactive projects.

-# cabes system using Arduino to turn on the light
+# cabes system using Arduino to make a binary count

 ![Arduino](arduino2.png)
+Hving the basic knowledge about how to build a system with cables and lights using the Arduino, and knowing how to turn ON and OFF
-fig.3
+# fig.3

 ```.sh
  int ledPin[] = {13,12,11,10,9,8};